 A grade of pass (P) denotes academic achievement equivalent to a grade of D- or better; a grade of fail (F) does not increase credits.
 A pass or fail grade does not affect the term or cumulative grade point average for instructor-designated pass/fail.
 A fail (F) grade for student-elected pass/fail does affect the term and cumulative grade point average.

-Student-Elected Pass/Fail: The pass/fail option cannot be applied to courses that students must take to fulfill requirements in the major, minor or in core curriculum.
+Student-Elected Pass/Fail: The pass/fail option cannot be applied to courses that students must take to fulfill requirements in the major, minor, or core curriculum.
 Students may elect pass/fail grading for a maximum of 18 semester hours during their college career.
 Any transferred pass/fail hours from other institutions are considered part of this 18 semester hour total.
 Transferred courses with grades of pass/fail will not be applied to any requirement in the major, minor, or core curriculum.

 Procedure: Students elect pass/fail through the Registrar’s Office.
 The instructor is not officially notified of whether a student is on regular letter grading or pass/fail.
 The instructor submits all grades as letter grades; the registrar transposes letter grades to a grade of pass (P) or fail (F).

 Students can elect to take a class pass/fail until the last day to add for the respective semester.
-Students have the option toward the end of the course, during dates posted by the Registrar’s Office which is the last week of classes (prior to finals week) for the respective semester, to take either the grade of pass (P) or fail (F) or the letter grade submitted by the instructor.
+Students have the option toward the end of the course, during dates posted by the Registrar’s Office, which is the last week of classes (prior to finals week) for the respective semester, to take either the grade of pass (P) or fail (F) or the letter grade submitted by the instructor.
 Students may not change pass/fail designation after the deadline.

-Instructor-Designated Pass/Fail: A grade of pass (P) means satisfactory mastery of the expected skills, knowledge and competencies of the course; a grade of fail (F) means failure to meet the expected skills, knowledge and competencies of the course.
+Instructor-Designated Pass/Fail: A grade of pass (P) means satisfactory mastery of the expected skills, knowledge and competencies of the course; a grade of fail (F) means failure to meet the expected skills, knowledge, and competencies of the course.
 There is no limit on this type of pass/fail credit.

 Non-Course Pass Credit: CLEP tests and Mount Mercy Challenge exams are considered instructor-designated pass/fail courses.
 A maximum of 60 semester hours may be earned using these options, as well as any other non-course credit awarded on a pass/fail basis.